dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 ### PC Case
 #### [Antec AX90](https://www.antec.com/product/case/ax90)

-Since I hadn’t chosen a CPU cooler yet, I also picked the PC case with the help of store staff.
+Since I hadn't chosen a CPU cooler yet, I also picked the PC case with the help of store staff.

 I selected an ATX form factor case that could fit the CPU cooler and graphics card within my budget.

-By the way, I didn’t check thoroughly at the store, so I assumed the case didn’t have LED fans—but it actually did.
-(They probably won’t light up unless connected.)
+By the way, I didn't check thoroughly at the store, so I assumed the case didn't have LED fans—but it actually did.
+(They probably won't light up unless connected.)
 Also, I thought it was a non-transparent case, but it turned out to have a half-glass side panel.
 But I think it looks cool, so no complaints.

 ### Operating System
 #### [Windows 11 Home](https://www.microsoft.com/ja-jp/d/windows-11-home/dg7gmgf0krt0)

-I went with Windows 11 instead of Windows 10, as I don’t need 32-bit support.
+I went with Windows 11 instead of Windows 10, as I don't need 32-bit support.

 ## Actual Costs
 Below are the approximate actual costs: